1. Cornwall has the longest coastline of all England’s counties

-3. Mousehole – such a quaint name for a fishing port, but where did the name come from?
+Such a quaint name for a fishing port, but where did the name come from?
 Some say because there was a hole/cave in the cliffs that looked like a mousehole, others that it derives from the Cornish word Moeshayle meaning ‘young woman’s brook’.
 Whichever it is, you pronounce it Mauzel.

 That’s just the normal size ones.
 How much do you think they’d get for the record-breaking 1900lb, 15-foot long pasty that was made in Bodmin?